music-encoding/guidelines/v4/elements/patch.md

                               encoded using the @height and @width attributes on the child folium (or bifolium).<span data-indentation="3" class="element">&lt;/p&gt;</span></div>
                            <span data-indentation="2" class="element">&lt;/remarks&gt;</span></div>

-                        <div class="indent2 indent"><span data-indentation="2" class="comment">&lt;!--&lt;remarks&gt;
-                              &lt;p&gt;TODO: It remains unclear how to specify which part of the patch is attached to the
-                              underlying surface.
-Right now, the assumption is that it is always attached with the patch's verso (or outer.verso) side, but what about patches that can be folded up or
-                              down?&lt;/p&gt;
-                              &lt;/remarks&gt;--&gt;</span></div>
                         <span data-indentation="1" class="element">&lt;/elementSpec&gt;</span></div></code></div>
             </div>
          </div>